Jungle Boy (1998 film): Plot

 After Krishna frees Anna from Rajah Singh, they go after Joshua Hook as Deva tells Krishna that he must enlist Bono's help and tell him that it's his orders to help Krisha.
-Krishna finds Bono and Mantoo where Krishna tells Bono what Deva wanted Krishna to tell Bono.
+Krishna finds Bono and Mantoo where Krishna tells Bono what Deva wanted Krishna to tell Bono; and the two make up willingly.
 Arriving near the spot where the statue is located, Krishna, Anna, Bono, and Mantoo await nearby as Deva tries to prevent Joshua Hook from obtaining the statue.
 This doesn't work as Deva teleports away when Joshua Hook tries to shoot him which ends up breaking open the rock the contains the statue.
 After wounding Professor Gellar as Anna runs to his side, Joshua Hook orders Sanjay to reach into the rock and grab the statue and scroll.
 Sanjay does so and Joshua Hook makes off with the statue, the scroll, and Anna.
 Deva tells Krishna to go after Mr. Hook while he heals Professor Gellar.

 Moments later at Rajah Singh's palace, Joshua Hook and Rajah Singh make their way to the Alter Room with Anna as their prisoner.
 Krishna and Mantoo enter the palace and make their way to the Alter Room.
 After Sanjay leaves upon tying Anna to a column, Joshua Hook has Rajah Singh recite the prayer that would summon Nāga to them.
-When the giant cobra Nāga arrives upon Krisha and Mantoo's arrival, it deems Joshua Hook unworthy to receive the special gift.
+When the giant cobra Nāga arrives upon Krisha and Mantoo's arrival, it deems Joshua Hook unworthy to receive the special gift for his conceit and sadism.
 Joshua Hook fires his gun at Nāga which doesn't faze Nāga who then devours Joshua Hook.
-When Rajah Singh states to Nāga that he is Nāga's disciple, Nāga tells Rajah Singh that he doesn't deserve the title and turns him into a pig.
+When Rajah Singh states to Nāga that he is Nāga's disciple, Nāga tells Rajah Singh that he doesn't deserve the title and turns him into a pig for his greed.
 Upon Nāga turning his attention towards Krishna and Anna, Krishna tells Nāga not to harm Anna.
-Nāga agrees with Krishna's demands declaring them worthy of the special gift.
+Nāga agrees with Krishna's demands declaring them worthy of the special gift for their self sacrifice.
 Before regressing back into statue form, Nāga tells Krishna to hide his statue and scroll someplace where nobody will ever find it.
-After Naga leaves, Krishna frees Anna who can now understand Mantoo.
+After Naga leaves, Krishna frees Anna who can now understand the animals as Naga's reward for her good heart.

 With Professor Gellar recovered and Ravi is the servant of Professor Gellar again, Krishna prepares to leave as he considers Anna part of his family and tells her to come visit him someday.
 Krishna leaves and reunites with Bono and Mantoo.
 A voice-over by Professor Gellar states that Krishna has returned to the jungle and placed Nāga's statue and scroll someplace where nobody will ever find it.
-Professor Gellar also mentions about the day when Mantoo stumbled upon a lost temple in the jungle, but that will be for another story.